Pharmacy-Dataland/Pharmacy-Dataland/README.md

-- Hi, I’m Danny Limoges, PharmD, aka @Pharmacy-Dataland
+- Hi, I’m Danny Limoges, PharmD (username @Pharmacy-Dataland)
-- I’m interested in using data science and technology to improve pharmacy care
+- I’m interested in using data science and technology to improve pharmacy care, especially in underserved areas.
 - I’m currently learning Python
 - How to reach me: pharmacydataland@gmail.com